berndkuennen/heidolph_web2rs232/README.md

 * a REST API which returns json documents

 ### Configuration
-* The ESP32 connects to Wifi.
-Place the credentials for your Wifi network in config.h.
 * The Heidolph stirrer uses 9600 baud and 7E1 as communication parameters.
 Change this in config.h if you want to connect to a device with different needs.
 Set HWS_DELAY to ms for the delay between sending to and reading from the stirrer.

-Wifi is configured in an own, git-ignored header file.
-Set the following in wifi.h:
+* The ESP32 connects to Wifi.
+Place the credentials for your Wifi network in wifi.h:
 ```
 const char *ssid     = "Wifi-name";
 const char *password = "wifi-pass";